 Muhammad said that there are five acts of fitra.
 (Editor's note: The translated hadith collections say that following fitra means adhering to the tradition of the prophets, taking the right path or following Islam.)
 The five acts of fitra enumerated by Muhammad are: circumcision, shaving one's pubic hair, plucking out the hair under one's armpits, cutting one's nails and clipping one's moustache to keep it short.
 It was reported that the last four of these should not be neglected for more than forty nights.

 In one hadith, there are ten acts of fitra listed: those above excluding circumcision and six more: letting one's beard grow, using a tooth-stick, snuffing up water into one's nose, washing the joints of one's fingers, cleaning one's private parts with water and rinsing one's mouth.
-(Editor’s note: The translation of a hadith outside the collections of al-Bukhari and Muslim clarifies that when Muhammad specifies that cleaning one’s private parts with water is an act of fitra, it means cleaning oneself after urinating as well as after defecating; thus the penis as well as the anus is to be cleaned.)
+(Editor’s note: The translation of a hadith outside the collections of al-Bukhari and Muslim clarifies that when Muhammad specifies that cleaning one’s private parts with water is an act of fitra, it means cleaning oneself after urinating as well as after defecating; thus the penis or vulva as well as the anus is to be cleaned.)

 Muhammad advised men to wait before entering their houses so that the women could comb their hair and those women whose husbands had been away from home would be able to shave their pubic hair.
 Using chemicals to help remove hair was, however, disapproved.